flackjap/ngrx-domains/README.md

 Reducers populate the global state, each property on the global state is a child state managed by a reducer.
 >We can think of the store as a database where each property is a table, hence a reducer is a table.

-Each reducer defines it own state interface internally, we don't have a typed global state.
+Each reducer defines its own state interface internally, we don't have a typed global state.
 Every time we use the store we get a portion of the global state type.

 ```